 - Best Mid-Range Hotel: Sheraton Berlin Grand Hotel Esplanade

 - Best Luxury Hotel: Grand Hyatt Berlin

 A port city surrounded by the rich farmland of the Lower Saxony region, Bremen is a wonderful place to visit in general but especially our pick for budget travelers.
 This is thanks to its inexpensive accommodation options and easy access to the surrounding towns.

 From medieval times through today, Bremen has always had strategic importance for maritime trade, with its easy access to the river out to the North Sea.
 Travelers enjoy the unique architecture of the old town, dating back hundreds of years, including the city hall, which is an attraction itself.

 Here are a few great things to do in Bremen.

-- Visit the gothic town hall, which while might not sound exciting, is a super-beautiful 600-year-old building with pieces of art and a gourmet restaurant inside!
+- The gothic town hall, which might not sound exciting, is a super-beautiful 600-year-old building with pieces of art and a gourmet restaurant inside!
 You can even take a guided tour.